 If left untreated, a fungal infection can also lead to the separation of your nail from the nail bed.

 What are the risk factors for fungal toenails?

 While anyone can develop fungal toenails, your risk increases as you age and if you:

 You may also be at increased risk for fungal toenails if you walk around barefoot in public places, especially locker room showers or community pools.

-The team at New Age Foot & Ankle Surgery can diagnose a fungal infection during a physical exam.
+Dr. Shah or Dr. Khan here at New Age Foot & Ankle Surgery in Richmond can diagnose a fungal infection during a physical exam.
 They may also need to scrape a sample of your toenail for further testing to determine what kind of fungus is causing the infection.
 This type of testing is important because some types of fungal infections can spread to other parts of your body.

 Proper foot care is essential for preventing any type of toenail infection.
 Care involves washing your feet and between your toes daily with soap and water.
 You should also dry your feet thoroughly.